-Pelvic Floor Prolapse Specialist
+Pelvic Floor Prolapse

-Weakness in your pelvic floor can cause a variety of complications, including pelvic floor prolapse.
-Your pelvic floor supports many organs, and weakness can allow those organs to slide out of place.
-The team of board-certified urologists at Urology of Greater Atlanta diagnose pelvic floor prolapse and offer personalized treatments to keep your pelvic organs in place and relieve your symptoms.
-Call or make an appointment online for expert urological care.
+The team of board-certified urologists at Urology of Greater Atlanta diagnoses pelvic floor prolapse and offers personalized treatments to keep your pelvic organs in place and relieve your symptoms.
+Call or make an appointment online at one of our offices in Georgia for expert urological care.

-Pelvic floor prolapse is an uncomfortable condition that occurs when a pelvic organ slides out of place.
 Your pelvic floor supports many organs, and weakness or trauma to that cradle of muscle can allow an organ to become displaced.
-Some of the organs that are vulnerable to prolapse include your:

 - Bladder